NoodlesCupCake/NoodlesCupCake/README.md

 <!-- About Section -->
 ## :man_technologist: **About Me**
-I'm working on both web development and machine learning, specifically in Natural Language Processing.
-I'm skilled in Python and Javascript, and experienced in frameworks like ASP.NET, React.js, and Next.js.
-I'm committed to staying updated on industry trends to enhance my skills.
+I'm working on both full-stack web development and machine learning, specifically in Natural Language Processing.
+I'm skilled in Python and Javascript, and experienced in various frameworks, including ASP.NET, React.js, and Next.js along with expertise in back-end development tools like Node.js and Express.js.
+Also, I'm familiar with several databases, including MySQL, PostgreSQL, and MongoDB.
 - 🔭 I’m currently working on enhancing my web development skills
 - 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on your open-source projects